 Photos by Emily Caruso

 If you were to pick up a torta on the streets of Mexico City, you’d probably get your roll stuffed with grilled meat and cheese.
-But since I’ve already declared that there are no real requirements for a torta, I went and stuffed mine with roasted poblano peppers and panko crusted avocado.
-If you’ve never tried crispy baked avocado before, prepare to be amazed.
-The panko coating gives it an outer texture reminiscent of eggplant parm, but inside is pure creamy avocado deliciousness.
+Ours is stuffed with roasted poblano peppers and panko crusted avocado.
 The poblano adds a savory element and some roasty toasty Mexican flavor.
-Instead of slathering the bread with mayo or the like, I went and created an extra flavorful spread out of black beans and Mexican spices, which conveniently whips up in all of five minutes while your avocado and poblano bake away.
+Add an extra flavorful spread out of black beans and Mexican spices and you're set for a delicious veggie meal.

 - 2 tablespoons cornstarch